natashabag/natashabag/README.md

 🔭 I’m currently working on improving my skills in test automation.
 I am focusing on Selenium Webdriver with Python.
 Additionally, I have experience with WebdriverIO and Playwright with JavaScript.

 🕵🏻‍♀️ I’m looking to collaborate on test automation projects.
+Let me know if you are interested 😊

 📫 You can reach me at natalia.bagramian@gmail.com